Buyers Guides Graphics Cards

 FI_Best Radeon RX 7800 XT GPUs

-Our team have tested a wide range of RX 7800 XTs, from brands such as ASUS, PowerColor, Gigabyte and Sapphire determine which is the best 7800 XT on the market.
-Our first-hand testing takes into account performance in Apex Legends, Fortnite, Starfield, Boulders Gate 3 and COD Warzone 2, alongisde cooler designs, value for money and availability.
+Our team has tested a wide range of RX 7800 XTs from manufacturers such as ASUS, PowerColor, Gigabyte, and Sapphire to determine which is the best RX 7800 XT on the market.
+Our first-hand testing considers performance in Apex Legends, Fortnite, Starfield, and Hogwarts Legacy alongside cooler designs, value for money, and availability.

-Our Recommendation: Sapphire Pulse AMD Radeon RX 7800 XT
+Our Top Pick: Sapphire Pulse AMD Radeon RX 7800 XT

 Our Recommendations